-Dennis Lennox, a senior consultant at Sterling, Hoffman & Co., a Michigan-based media company that counts The Saginaw Valley Journal among its publications, was acquitted by a jury on two separate charges of embezzlement and violating Michigan’s Campaign Finance Act, last Monday in Cheboygan County on the northern-tip of Michigan’s lower peninsula.
+Dennis Lennox, a senior consultant at Sterling, Hoffman & Co.—the parent company of this newspaper—was acquitted by a jury on two separate charges of embezzlement and violating Michigan’s Campaign Finance Act last Monday in Cheboygan County on the northern-tip of Michigan’s lower peninsula.
 Mr. Lennox is the county’s Drain Commissioner.

 “I have known Dennis for over a decade now and I’m honored to call him my friend,” Sterling, Hoffman & Co. chairman and chief executive Michael Westendorf said in a statement released shortly after Mr. Lennox’s trial concluded, “He has never been afraid to stand up for what’s right regardless of the political consequences.
 This probably makes him a lousy politician, but it makes him an outstanding public servant.”

 Mr. Westendorf would not elaborate on Mr. Lennox’s salary or role at the company, saying that Sterling, Hoffman & Co. is a private firm.

 While most cases involving campaign finance allegations are handled civilly through the Secretary of State’s office in Lansing, Mr. Lennox, 26, was charged by Cheboygan County’s prosecuting attorney, he says, in connection with his candidacy in the 2010 Republican primary election for the 105th District seat in the Michigan House of Representatives.

 The Campaign Finance Act case was allowed to proceed locally, as the Michigan Supreme Court has yet to hear arguments on an appeal from the Meijer Corporation on whether local prosecutors have the jurisdiction to enforce the Campaign Finance Act.
 Meijer was previously investigated by authorities in Grand Traverse County over allegations of impropriety.